World-Class Venue, Outdated Website

 WebAIM WAVE Report

-Prioritizing Understanding Before Anything
+Prioritizing Understanding Before Redesign

-Prioritizing Understanding Before Anything
+Prioritizing Understanding Before Redesign

 Content inventory spreadsheet showing homepage navigation items, footer elements, and calendar page components with notes